 BMus (Music)

-Alistair Bankier grew up in Glasgow and began learning the piano at the age of seven and sang with the National Youth Choir of Scotland.
-He studied music at the University of Edinburgh, under the direction of Peter Evans, Nigel Osborne and John Kitchen, specialising in Piano Performance and Harmony & Counterpoint, and gained his Bachelor of Music (BMus (hons) )in 2006.
+Alistair Bankier grew up in Glasgow, where he began learning the piano at the age of seven and sang with the National Youth Choir of Scotland.
+He studied music at the University of Edinburgh, under the direction of Peter Evans, Nigel Osborne and John Kitchen, specialising in Piano Performance and Harmony & Counterpoint, and gained his Bachelor of Music (BMus (hons) ) in 2006.

 Alistair has spent time working wth inmates in an Edinburgh prison using music as part of the rehabilitation process and has performed both as a soloist and with orchestras and has also toured with many choirs as a baritone.